 - For a 'scrum advantage' to accrue, the non-offending team needs to have gained clear and real possession roughly equivalent to that which they would get from a scrum. - A 'penalty kick advantage' calls for a greater level of reward than for a knock-on or Free Kick.
-The non-offending team must gain either tactical or territorial advantage roughly equivalent to that of receiving the Penalty Kick in the first instance. - On the rare occasions that advantage is played after foul play, the very least that should happen is an admonishment.
-The player involved needs to understand that the referee was playing advantage for their offence. - Advantage may now be played when a scrum collapses, or when a player stands up in a scrum (see scrum section for more detail).
+The nonoffending team must gain either tactical or territorial advantage roughly equivalent to that of receiving the Penalty Kick in the first instance. - On the rare occasions that advantage is played after foul play, the very least that should happen is an admonishment.
+The player involved needs to understand that the referee was playing advantage for their offence. - Advantage may now be played when a scrum collapses, or when a player stands up in a scrum (see scrum section for more detail). - If referee plays 2 or more advantages, the captain can be asked which location is preferable.